Rasberry-Pi-Reviews/ToDoList/README.md

 this,will start the app. after you start the app you can close the terminal.
 To close the app, press "Do you want to exit?".

+If you want information on updates, look in Changelog.md and the updates and what I have changed will be posted there.